draxil/springboard/README.md

 # springboard
 Watch a directory for new files and bounce them on somewhere else:

-OR Simple "drop folder to POST request (or whatever)".
+OR Simple "drop folder to an HTTP POST request (or whatever)".

 # usage